tomjoht/doc-api-book/docendpoint/docapis_finished_doc_result.md

----
-title: Putting it all together
+# Putting it all together
-permalink: /docapis_finished_doc_result/
-categories:
-- api-doc
-keywords:
-course: "Documenting REST APIs"
-weight: 3.1
-type: notes_docapis
----
-{% include notes.html %}

 ## Full working example
 In this example, let's pull together the various parts you've worked on to showcase the full example.
 I chose to format mine in Markdown syntax in a text editor.